 The exceptions specified in 1, 2, or 3 shall not be granted because of a water shortage that is caused by periodic drought.
 Additionally, wells or water sources shall be at least 100 feet from property lines, or a finding shall be made that no development constraints are placed on neighboring properties.
-(PC app.
-9/19/11, 1/24/11)

 [Adapted from Unit I Public Services Policy 3, p.
 48, and Unit II Public Services Policy 2.a, p.
 187]

 C-PFS-15 Development of Water Sources including Wells, Streams, and Springs.
 Require a coastal permit for wells and borings unless otherwise exempt or categorically excluded.
-(PC app.
-9/19/11, 7/29/10)

 [Adapted from Unit II Public Services Policies 2.a and 2.e(1), pp. 187-189]